Saturday, 12 October 2024

 Security in Twenty First Century

-§ Machiavelli also based theory of social contract and state formation on concept of security in his book “Leviathan”.
+The concept of security dates back to ancient times.
+Machiavelli (1469-1527) in his book “Prince” mentions that successful prince would provide security to his state and citizens.
+Machiavelli also based theory of social contract and state formation on concept of security in his book “Leviathan”.

-§ There are different opinions about security.
+There are different opinions about security:

-§ Security is considered to be “high politics”. – McDonald
+Security is considered to be “high politics”. – McDonald.

-§ “Not all political issues are security issues whereas all security issues are political problems”. – Edward Kolodziei
+“Not all political issues are security issues whereas all security issues are political problems”. – Edward Kolodziei.
+The security dilemma is negative consequence of anarchy in the international system.

-§ In 21st century return of great power conflict, climate change, uneven development, migration, resource shortages, religiously motivated terrorism, nuclear proliferation and cyber crimes are security threats to world.
+In 21st century return of great power conflict, climate change, uneven development, migration, resource shortages, religiously motivated terrorism, nuclear proliferation and cyber crimes are security threats to world.
+By its resolution 38/188 H of 20 December 1983, the general assembly requested the secretary general to carry out a comprehensive study of concept of security.

-§ “Critical Security Studies” deals with the “social construction of the security” and examine rhetorical nature of threat discourses.
+“Critical Security Studies” deals with the “social construction of the security” and examine rhetorical nature of threat discourses.
 CSS was originated from Marxist criticism and post-modern, post-structuralist trends.
+After fall of Iron Curtain and the September 11 attacks, the debate of security gained impetus among international scholars and governments.

-§ Security Discourses: National Security 1940s, Comprehensive Security 1960’s, Common/Cooperative Security 1970-80s, Human Security 1990-2000s, and Non-Traditional Security 2000s onwards.
+Security Discourses: National Security 1940s, Comprehensive Security 1960’s, Common/Cooperative Security 1970-80s, Human Security 1990-2000s, and Non-Traditional Security 2000s onwards.

 AI Chat tools